-Amidst the disruption of the past couple of weeks and the unknown status in the near term, students may be looking for opportunities to undertake social service projects or internships at home.
-The Jack Boozer Fund and the Hermann and Janet Noether Funds help undergraduate students fund those undertakings.
-These funds are designed to allow Emory University undergraduate students to participate in internships, individually designed projects, and service-learning programs in social ethics and community service.
+The Jack Boozer Fund and the Hermann and Janet Noether Funds are designed to help support Emory University undergraduate students in internships, individually designed projects, and service-learning programs in social ethics and community service.

 The Jack Boozer Fund honors a beloved and distinguished Emory colleague, Jack Boozer (1918-1989).
 The Charles Howard Candler Professor of Religion, Boozer taught at Emory for 36 years and was the recipient of numerous teaching awards.
 In addition to his work as a scholar and teacher, Jack Boozer advocated aggressively for Emory's emergence as an ethical and academic leader.
 His was a powerful voice in support of racial integration, the performing arts, holocaust studies, neighborhood justice, and women's and minority rights.
 For these efforts, Professor Boozer received Emory University highest honor, the Jefferson Award in 1981.